Khwesten/LombokLike/README.md

 # GettersAndSetters
 You don't need create all getters and setters in your class, only create attributes and comment it for display in your IDE.

+## Version

+@1.1.0 - Adaptated to old codes which were used with underscore before name of attribute.

 ## Getting Started

 npm install